 Step 3: The proposed times will be in your email, and your recipient can pick their favorite.
 Capisce?

-Question 14: What's been the biggest reason for not doing a short film ad before?
+Question 14: What's been the biggest reason for not doing a short film (or video) ad before?

 It's your job to show it.